 конец внимание

-- Edit the name of the stages (statuses) by clicking on them.
+• Edit the name of the stages by clicking on them.

-Add the new stage by clicking the icon.
+• Add the new stage by clicking the plus_sign icon.

-On the pipeline settings page, you can configure activities will be automatically performed when the lead is moved from one stage to another.
-To do that, click the button under a column’s name.
+Add actions that will be automatically performed when the lead is moved from one stage to another.
+To do that, click the plus button button under a column’s name.

 Available actions: